How to create cool PowerPoint tables

 Therefore, you might need to show some of the results, but you don’t need to present the entire process of coming up with them.
 They might as well go through the data themselves if that’s what you decide to do.

 Presenting data is always a matter of personal choice.
-The first thing you need to ask yourself when copy-pasting a table into a slide is, “Do I really need to show the data to communicate my message?”
+The first thing you need to create best PowerPoint tables and to ask yourself when copy-pasting a table into a slide is: “Do I really need to show all the data to communicate my message?”
 It might happen that you do not need the full data table to inform your audience.
 If you are a controller and you want to tell the management that in May, the Net Margin fell by 95% against April’s profits, you might not need the full P&L, as they know you can do your job , which is to alert them if needed.
 They do not need to be involved in your job as much as you are.

 NB.
 All figures in the table below are fake and not necessarily correlated.
 Figures are for illustration intent only.